ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch8-game-state.md

 ### Main menu

-Now it's time to add back code into the match arms to handle each game state.
-When the game is started the state will be `GameState::MainMenu`.
+Now let's add back code into the match arms to handle each game state.
+When the game is started, the state will be `GameState::MainMenu`.
 We'll start by quitting the game if the `Escape` key is pressed.
 If the player presses the space key we'll set the `game_state` to the new state `GameState::Playing`.
 We'll also reset all the game variables.
-Finally we'll draw the text "Press space" in the middle of the screen.
+We will also draw the text "Press space" in the middle of the screen.

 ```rust